 PROMOTING RESPECTFUL, NON-VIOLENT RELATIONSHIPS BY ADDRESSING FACTORS AT THE INDIVIDUAL, RELATIONSHIP, COMMUNITY AND SOCIETAL LEVELS.

-Teaching local high school students to be accurate and trustworthy resources for their peers about sexual health and healthy relationships.
+Peer to peer sex education and leadership program that teaches high school students to be accurate and trustworthy resources for their peers about sexual health and healthy relationships.

 A leadership program for male athletes aimed at violence prevention and increase respect for female-identifying peers.